October 29, 2009

 On Monday, Google began rolling out its Similar Images function, competing with a similar Bing function.
 Similar Images, now a permanent feature, allows the user to narrow image results instantly by simply clicking “Find similar images”.

 Made possible by several new strategic partnerships, as of yesterday, Google’s search is now also music-friendly.
 Partnering with MySpace and Lala, music-related search results include audio previews and links to purchase.
-Musical results also include recommendations
+Musical results also include recommendations of songs or artists that a user may like, based on the original query, powered by Pandora, imeem, and Rhapsody.

 And finally, Google has unveiled the next generation of Google Maps for Mobile—Google Maps Navigation.
 Navigation offers real-time turn-by-turn navigations and rerouting using its 3D, satellite, and street views.
 Functioning like Google search, users can search for destinations in plain English using the name of a business, landmark, and more.
 Navigation also features a voice command, competing directly with TomTom and other personal GPS devices.